hamidahoderinwale/cursor-telemetry/README.md

 - **Data Captured**: File changes, AI prompts, terminal commands, system metrics
 - **No Encryption**: Data stored in plain text by default
 - **Export**: Download complete database via `/api/export/database`
+- **Sharing**: Create secure, time-limited share links with privacy controls

 **Note**: The system captures code, prompts, and system information.
 Review captured data regularly and implement retention policies for production use.

+**Sharing Privacy:**
+- Use abstraction levels to control how much detail is shared
+- Set expiration dates to limit link lifetime
+- Filter by date ranges to share only specific time periods
+- Share links can be deleted manually at any time
+- Recipients can view analytics and metrics without accessing your local files

 ## Development